Adopted 27th April 2022

-(b) For finals, scoresheets to be scanned and emailed to association recorder by 8pm Saturday night.
+(b) For finals, BOTH scoresheets to be scanned and emailed to association recorder by 8pm Saturday night.
 Grand final scoresheets to be given to CWTA official on the day.
 The association to enter all finals results in LEAGUE MANAGER.

 (c) If notification is received of a change of name from Tennis Victoria in relation to the online entering of scores the association may update the by-laws accordingly without AGM approval.

 31. (a) Clubs entering more teams than they have courts to accommodate must make their own arrangements with regard to courts, and must notify opposing team at least 7 days prior to match.

 (b) Clubs withdrawing teams after grading appeals have been heard will incur a $50 fine per team.

 32. Final matches to be played as follows: The team in the first position to be at home to the team in the second position in the second semi-final; the team in third position to be at home to the team in fourth position in the first semi-final; the winners of the first semi-final to play the losers of the second semi-final in the preliminary final; the winners of the preliminary final to play the winners of the second semi-final in the grand final.
 That the preliminary and grand final venues be decided by the executive committee and the facilities be checked by them, eg. afternoon tea and toilet facilities.
 The grand final is to commence at 1.30pm sharp.
 If any player is not present and ready to play by the allotted time sets may be claimed by the opposing captain.
 See also By-laws 9 & 22.